raballew/okd-the-hard-way/.github/CONTRIBUTING.md

 This repository contains the OKD The Hard Way labs documentation and resources.

-If you are porting OKD The Hard Way to a different environment, that code should go in a seperate repository.
+If you are porting OKD The Hard Way to a different environment, that code should go in a separate repository.
 Of course, if your port requires in changes in this code base, we encourage you to contribute them here.

 ## Bug Reports